 3. Put it all together

-For those of you that want to create your interior design mood board electronically, Canva is a great FREE online graphic design website where you can arrange the photos together quickly and easily.
+For those of you who want to create your interior design mood board electronically, Canva is a great FREE online graphic design website where you can arrange the photos together quickly and easily.

 Some retailers will block your ability to save the image.
 In that case, you can take a screenshot of the image.